Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 - Note that for Android phones, you need at minimum Android 8.1
 - Note that for iOS phones, you need at minimum iOS 15

-Either use the links above, or search for the Threefold Connect app on the App Store or the Google Play store.
+Either use the links above, or search for the Threefold Connect app on the App Store or the Google Play Store.
 Then install and open the app.
-If you want to leave a 5 star review of the app, no one here will stop you!
+If you want to leave a 5-star review of the app, no one here will stop you!

 ![farming_tf_wallet_1](./img/farming_tf_wallet_1.png)
 ![farming_tf_wallet_2](./img/farming_tf_wallet_2.png)

-When you try to open the App, if you get an error message such as : "Error in initialization in Flagsmith...", you might need to upgrade your phone to a newer software version (Android 8.1 and iOS 15).
+When you try to open the app, if you get an error message such as: "Error in initialization in Flagsmith...", you might need to upgrade your phone to a newer software version (Android 8.1 and iOS 15).

 ***

 ## Create a Threefold Connect Account

-Once you are in the application, you will see some introduction pages to help you familiarize with the TF Connect app.
-You will also be asked to read and accept Threefold's Terms and conditions.
+Once you are in the app, you will see some introduction pages to help you familiarize with the TF Connect app.
+You will also be asked to read and accept Threefold's Terms and Conditions.

 ![farming_tf_wallet_3](./img/farming_tf_wallet_3.png)
 ![farming_tf_wallet_4](./img/farming_tf_wallet_4.png)